All bands from 50 MHz (6m) and up are permitted.

 - Others: Standard simplex calling frequencies

 Fixed: Any fixed station can operate.
-Single or multiple Operators, no restrictions.
+Single or Multiple Operators, no restrictions.

 Portable: Any station established under portable conditions in a temporary location.
 Single or multiple operators, no restrictions.

 Rover: Any mobile operator may join as a “Rover”.
-A rover vehicle may transport only one station using a single call sign.
+A rover vehicle may transport only one station (or operation) using a single call sign.
 It may be in motion or stopped.
 Rover vehicles must transport all the equipment, power supplies, and antennas used at each operating site.
 Rovers MUST sign “rover” on Phone and /R on CW and digital modes after their call sign.